Using interactive online resources on iPads with Surfly

 Document collaboration

-Surfly also includes the ability to directly collaborate on shared documents, including word documents, PDF files, images, etc.
+Surfly also includes the ability to directly collaborate on shared documents, including word documents, PDF files, images, etc. This is great for the workbooks included in the Abridge Academy curriculum.

-Simply click on “document upload” in the menu then select the document.
+Simply click on “document upload” in the menu, then select the document.
 You can easily edit and annotate on the document using Surfly’s built-in tools.
 At the end, you can click “download” to save the document to your computer.

 using interactive online esl curriculum resources on iPads and collaborating on documents via surfly